lbijeau/gemini-training/docs/exercises/01-basic-usage/README.md

 ## Troubleshooting Tips

 *   If Gemini's output isn't quite right, try refining your prompt to be more specific.
+Mentioning the specific file path and function names helps Gemini focus.
-*   Check the Gemini CLI documentation for more advanced refactoring options or flags.
+*   If Gemini fails to edit the file, try asking it to "Output the full corrected code" and then manually copy it.

 Good luck!